tytydraco/yessleep/out/The_Daughters_of_Perdition.md

 I traveled for 4 days with no food, only drinking from streams and letting the horse graze, when I came upon a monastery.
 I had somehow crossed the border and these were french priests.
 They saw that I was starving and took me in and fed me.
 I started working around the monastery, up-keeping the place to earn my keep and within a year I had learned french.

 I studied at that monastery for the rest of my days, becoming a man of the lord, and living out my days among like minded monks.
+I have written the story of how I got here down for my contemporaries, as well as future generations.